alecthomas/chroma/README.md

 <a id="markdown-testing-lexers" name="testing-lexers"></a>
 ## Testing lexers
-If you edit some lexers and want to test it, open a shell in `cmd/chromad` and run:
+If you edit some lexers and want to try it, open a shell in `cmd/chromad` and run:
 ```shell
 go run .
 ```